bootcmatch/BootCMatch/README.md

 Welcome to BootCMatch:
 >     Bootstrap AMG based on Compatible Matching version 0.9 This is the software package described in the paper:

- P. D'Ambra, S. Filippone, P. Vassilevski
- BootCMatch: a software package for bootstrap AMG based on graph weighted matching,, submitted, 2017
+P. D'Ambra, S. Filippone, P. Vassilevski: *BootCMatch: a software package for bootstrap AMG based on graph weighted matching,* submitted, 2017

 It contains  the following components:
 1. A set of algorithms for building AMG hierarchies